 -A case on 4 wheels is extremely easy to manoeuvre (if it isn’t too un-sturdy) and let’s face it, fun to use!
 You can also sit your hand luggage on top and off you go – no aching shoulders!

--Not so great if you have lots of walking to do i.e. along cobbled streets to your hotel or across grass if you take one camping – Yep, I have seen people take suitcases to festivals… Just don’t do it.
+-Not so great if you have lots of walking to do i.e. along cobbled streets to your hotel or across grass if you take one camping – Yep, I’ve seen people take suitcases to festivals… Just don’t do it.
+All that mud and grass just gets clogged in the wheels and it takes an age to move with one!
+The small wheels just aren’t made for grass; dry or not!

 -They can be heavy and tricky to pick up from the baggage carousel, especially if you’re on your own with children